neoforged/governance/removal.md

     2.3.
 The seconding must be explicitly made, and may not be taken as implied by further discussion on the removal call.

+3. A removal call against a Member may neither be made nor seconded by the initiating Member of the immediately previous removal call against that Member, or by the Member who seconded the immediately previous removal call against that Member.

-3. The initiating Member shall be mainly responsible for shepherding the proceedings, keeping track of the periods, and reminding Members of the ongoing removal proceedings.
+4. The initiating Member shall be mainly responsible for shepherding the proceedings, keeping track of the periods, and reminding Members of the ongoing removal proceedings.
 Other Members may share in this responsibility as necessary to ensure the removal proceedings continue until completion.

 ## C. Discussion